dClimate/etl-scripts/README.md

 ```

 ## Changing python requirements
-We manually all dependencies in `pyproject.toml`, just like a package.json, but synchronize our actual installed complete tree of packages with `requirements-lock.txt`, which is generated from the `pyproject.toml` file.
 ### Add dependency
 As an example, we will use `xarray` with the optional `[io]`.
 1. Change `pyproject.toml` file.